Movement Guide

 Artemisia Gentileschi shows that Baroque persuasion is not limited to revelation or devotional shock.
 In Judith Beheading Holofernes (Uffizi version), the scene is organized as coordinated labor.
 Judith and Abra hold, push, and cut.
 The bed becomes a work surface, the blood confirms that the action is already underway, and the viewer is kept uncomfortably close to the mechanics of force.

-That painting sharpens something crucial about the movement.
-Baroque can work through identification as well as spectacle.
-Artemisia seems aligned with Judith's authority rather than neutrally observing her from outside.
-She keeps compressed space, directed light, and theatrical timing, but uses them to produce a harder image of agency.
+Artemisia gives Baroque drama the force of identification, not spectacle alone.
+She seems aligned with Judith's authority rather than neutrally observing her from outside.
+Compressed space, directed light, and theatrical timing produce a harder image of agency.

 Rubens makes Baroque movement monumental